 Ever since I was a little girl making hot chocolate with Swiss Miss packets after dinner (while splashing the requisite amount all over the counter—sorry, mom), hot chocolate has been one of my great comforts.

-I fell in love in a whole new way in Paris, where I tasted hot chocolate so thick and rich, it’s akin to a melted chocolate bar.
+- In Paris, I tasted hot chocolate so thick and rich, it’s akin to a melted chocolate bar.
 My copycat recipe French Hot Chocolate tastes just like it and is an absolute treat for special occasions.

 The Best Crockpot Hot Chocolate